tensorflow/tensorboard/docs/fairness-indicators.md

-The `demo.py` utility writes a TensorBoard summary data file, which will be read by TensorBoard to render the Fairness Indicators dashboard.
-(See the [TensorBoard tutorial](https://github.com/tensorflow/tensorboard/blob/master/README.md) for more information on summary data files.)
+The `demo.py` utility writes a TensorBoard summary data file, which will be read by TensorBoard to render the Fairness Indicators dashboard (See the [TensorBoard tutorial](https://github.com/tensorflow/tensorboard/blob/master/README.md) for more information on summary data files).

 Flags to be used with the `demo.py` utility: